Main Menu (Mobile)- Block

 Biography

 Before Community Relations, Monti worked at the Walter Reed Army Institute of Research in Pathology and Experimental Therapeutics.
 He later joined the Shared Resources team in the Fly Facility slightly after Janelia’s opening in 2006.
-He worked closely with Janelia’s scientists in this role to develop neuroscience, genetics, behavioral, developmental, and computational biology projects.
+He worked closely with Janelia’s researchers in this role to develop neuroscience, genetics, behavioral, developmental, and computational biology projects.